uber/crumb/README.md

 `CrumbProducerExtension` - This interface is used to declare a producer extension.
 These extensions are called into when a type is trying to produce metadata to write to the classpath.
 The API is:
-  * `supportedProducerAnnotations()` - Returns a list of supported annotations.
+  * `supportedProducerAnnotations()` - Returns a set of supported annotations.
 Has a default implementation in Kotlin (empty), and is used to indicate to the compiler which annotations should be included in processing (since annotation processors have to declared which annotations they need).